MuhannadQ/cloudaxes/README.md

 ### Configuration (environment variables)

 Create `.env` file in the `client` folder.
 Use values from the output of the server deployment.
-Currently you can't use `.env.{stage}` files here **directly** like in the server, so you need to change `.env` for each stage when deploying.
+Currently you can't use `.env.{stage}` files here **directly** like in the server, so you need to modify `.env` for each stage when deploying.
 It can be done with [Vite modes](https://vitejs.dev/guide/env-and-mode#env-files) but it requires some changes in the scripts.

 Refer to `.env.template` in the `client` folder for details.